 There are also 9 Advocates General who are drawn from a range of states.
 The General Court has two judges from each state.
 While the UK remains a member of the EU, the UK Supreme Court must refer questions to the ECJ on the interpretation of the EU treaty and secondary legislation; all other courts have a discretion as to whether to refer such cases.
 All courts must refer cases on the validity of the actions of EU institutions.

-What’s the difference between the European Convention on Human Rights, the European Court of Human Rights and the European Court of Justice.
-See our fact profile here.View all facts
+Find out more – read our fact profile on the differences between the European Convention on Human Rights, the European Court of Human Rights and the European Court of Justice or read our explainer on the Court of Justice of the European Union.View all facts